 h5p-svg-sanitizer

-SVGs can contain malicious JavaScript code as, for instance, explained in this article.
+SVGs can contain malicious JavaScript code as, for instance, explained in .
 That's why this library doesn't allow uploading SVG files as part of the content of H5P packages or media files (IH5PConfig.contentWhitelist doesn't contain the svg extension by default).
 SVG uploads as parts of libraries files, e.g. icons are still allowed, as these can only be uploaded by privileged users who can upload executable JavaScript files anyway, so uploading SVG files with injected scripts doesn't open a new attack vector.

 If you want to allow SVG files in content and still be protected against XSS attacks, you can use this SVG sanitizer package.
-The sanitizer relies on the dompurify package to do the actual sanitization.
+The sanitizer relies on the to do the actual sanitization.

-Install the
+Install the @lumieducation/h5p-svg-sanitizer

-package in your application.Add the sanitizer to the H5P editor object options and add the
+Add the sanitizer to the H5P editor object options and add the svg

-extension to thecontentWhitelist
+extension to the contentWhitelist

 property of the H5P configuration: